mhvis/splitzie/README.md

 * JavaScript: Google Style Guide (https://google.github.io/styleguide/jsguide.html)

+## To do

+* GET page for immediate delete of linked e-mail.
+* Recover groups form.

 ## Future work (in no particular order)

 * Progressive Enhancement: gracefully degrade when JavaScript is disabled.